-2.5.1 alchemlyb
+3.5.1 alchemlyb

 alchemlyb is a library that seeks to make doing alchemical free energy calculations easier and less error prone.
-It will include functions for parsing data from formats common to existing MD engines, subsampling these data, and fitting these data with an estimator to obtain free energies.
-These functions will be simple in usage and pure in scope, and can be chained together to build customized analyses of data.
+It includes functions for parsing data from formats common to existing MD engines, subsampling these data, and fitting these data with an estimator to obtain free energies.
+These functions are simple in usage and pure in scope, and can be chained together to build customized analyses of data.